gretazas/alphaSchooler/README.md

 - I did a test log in and logout and found that the standard Allauth templates did not function well and started with their customisation thereafter.

+- Rate and get success toast and rate again and get attention toast rated already.

+- Go to feedback through the nav bar and submit the form.
+Get the toast.

+- In the contact page press the “Go to shopping button”.

 - For users to update their profile with new information.
 All working!

+- Mix and match page and scroll in columns, click on diff items to check if brings me to product_detail.html.
+Then add to bag.

 - Order history link with order number on the profile pages order history section I was redirected to the information of the specific order.

+- In the shopping bag change the product`s quantity and update, and get a toast message.
+Remove item.

+- Add items to the cart, and go to secure checkout.
+See the points button, since it's more than grand total.
+Purchase with points.
+Fill up the checkout form.

+- Go to secure checkout, and fill details.

 - Webhook handler of the checkout app, to handle the form submision if for some reason the checkout view fails.
 The users order history also updated and got saved to the users profile.